newhuo-tech/trade-docs/source/index.html.md

 Please check for the following potential causes:

-1. Signature parameters shall be sorted and ordered as per ASCII, which requires the following original parameters:
+1、Signature parameters shall be sorted and ordered as per ASCII, which requires the following original parameters:

 `AccessKeyId=e2xxxxxx-99xxxxxx-84xxxxxx-7xxxx`